Thao-V/msd-summer-2022-cs571-workshop6/README.md

 # CS571 Workshop 04 - Continue
 ## MIU Courses Review App
-* Update the frontend to support Add/Edit/Delete a course
+* Update the frontend to support Add/Edit/Delete a course.
+For deleting a course, you just need to display an alert to confirm 'Do you want to delete this course?'
 * Write an Express server to support CRUD for courses, and make necessary changes in your app to communicate with the backend server:
     * `GET /courses`
     * `GET /courses/:course_id`